-I have no 'template' but have run FP@A and costing initiatives for several very large companies, including MSFT, AT&T Wireless, as well as several startups, etc. I think it very imnportant to estimate costs per employee as granularly as possible as some costs, although small (supplies, phone, coffee/beverages) as they can surely add up as FTEs grow.
-I am not in favor of allocating space as an employee cost individually, but rather forecast space costs per a ceratin group of employees, i.e. every 20 new fte's will require 'X' amount of new space.
+I have no 'template' but have run FP@A and costing initiatives for several very large companies, including MSFT, AT&T Wireless, as well as several startups, etc. I think it very important to estimate costs per employee as detailed as possible as some costs, although small (supplies, phone, coffee/beverages) as they can surely add up as FTEs grow.
+I am not in favor of allocating space as an employee cost individually, but rather forecast space costs per a certain group of employees, i.e. every 20 new FTE's will require 'X' amount of new space.

 Hi Ricardo - Just went to close this window and had a thought I should mention in case it is a concern with regard to confidentiality, because we can discuss this here with no secret information required, just wanted to make sure you knew that is not what I'm

 asking for to help you.
 Just curious if you are new to GovCon or if company is, are you trying to do a budget, proposal, cost claim, Govt billing, DCAA audit or what?

 Here are some ideas - let me know if this is what you are thinking.
 These are more driven to change management behaviors instead of external reporting.

 IT dept support - by number of computers in the dept.